IHE/HIE-Whitepaper/README.md

 drives) or email may be employed to transport the data from one system to another.

-The [XDM](http://profiles.ihe.net/ITI/TF/Volume1/ch-16.html) e-Mail option is a logical advance for directed e-mail exchange that provides content packaging and metadata to enable accurate processing.
+The [XDM](http://profiles.ihe.net/ITI/TF/Volume1/ch-16.html) e-Mail Option is a logical advance for directed e-mail exchange that provides content packaging and metadata to enable accurate processing.
 The [XDM](http://profiles.ihe.net/ITI/TF/Volume1/ch-16.html) Profile has been adopted in national exchange specifications such as the USA defined “Direct Project”.